agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 SEP EBRAHIMZADEH: You can, yes.
 This is not the DNS record that you'll be calling your API with.
 Because you might want to have your endpoints API be backed by basically backends deployed on different compute platforms at the same time.
 For the sake of this demo, I'll be deploying on App Engine Flex, but you might want to deploy on Google Compute Engine, or basic Kubernetes on other cloud providers, or even you on-prem data centers, and endpoint should work in all of those scenarios.

 So let's go out of this open API spec and run a gcloud command and gcloud, as I'm sure you're-- who's used gcloud before?
 Great.
-Now, gcloud, as I'm sure you're aware, is the CLI for almost all of Google Cloud products and I'll be running this gcloud command that uploads the open API specification to the control plane for endpoints.
+Now, gcloud, as I'm sure you're aware, is the CLI for almost all of Google Cloud products and I'll be running this gcloud command that uploads the OpenAPI Specification to the control plane for endpoints.
 So I'm running gcloud service-management deploy and an openapi.yaml.

 So what's happening right now is the open API is sent to the control plane.
 The control plane takes a look at it and validates it.
 So it looks for any mistakes in it, inconsistencies, it also compares it to a style guide that we have and we've published as the style guide for how to design your APIs so that they're hopefully future proof and they're consistent.